 - They often have sizable fee-free ATM networks.

-- Online banks offset their already low fees with higher interest rates on checking and savings accounts, according to Messier.
+- Online banks offset their already low fees with higher interest rates on checking and savings accounts, Messier said.